-In this tutorial, we will learn how to get GPS data using Sixfab HATs with Quectel modules.
+In this tutorial, we will learn how to get GPS data using Sixfab HATs.

 GPS(Global Positioning System) also known as NavStar indicates the position of an individual on the Earth.
 The satellite orbiting around the Earth sends precise details of their positions at a regular interval of time.
 Once the information is received by a GPS receiver, a GPS receiver can pinpoint the location.
 There are also navigation systems that support their specific regions like GLONASS provided in Russia.